Adwaith-Rajesh/c_eval/README.md

 My fist attempt at making a proper C project

-### WHy ?
+### Why ?

 Why Not?.
 I'm bored, I've nothing to do.
-And a project like is one hell of a learning experience.
+And a project like this is one hell of a learning experience.

 ### Build and Run